alsaeed3/BlueEdge/README.md

-# BlueEdge - Comprehensive Real Estate Platform
+# Scoutly - Comprehensive Real Estate Platform

-BlueEdge is a full-featured real estate platform consisting of two main components:
+Scoutly is a full-featured real estate platform consisting of two main components:
 1. An interactive AI assistant with rich visual components for client engagement
 2. A comprehensive admin dashboard for real estate professionals